 NOPD investigating multiple shootings over the weekend in New Orleans

-NEW ORLEANS – There were multiple shootings over the weekend in Orleans Parish.
-At least 5 people were injured and 1 person was killed.
+NEW ORLEANS – There were multiple shootings over the weekend in Orleans Parish that left at least five people injured and one person dead.

 A man was shot in his leg in the 6900 block of Bunker Hill Road around 10 p.m.
 The victim was transported to an area hospital to receive treatment for his injuries.

-A few blocks away near Michoud, a man was shot in the head around 7 p.m. on the 4900 block of Bergerac Street.
+A few blocks away, near Michoud, a man was shot in the head around 7 p.m. on the 4900 block of Bergerac Street.

 He died at the scene.

-There was a triple shooting in the French Quarter around 2 A.M.
-Those three people sustained gunshot wounds.
+There was a triple shooting in the French Quarter around 2 a.m.

+There has been no word yet on the motive of the shooting or the conditions of those three victims.

 No word on his condition.

-if you know anything about the cases we’ve mentioned you are asked to call Crimestoppers at (504) 822-1111.
+If you know anything about the cases we’ve mentioned you are asked to call Crimestoppers at (504) 822-1111.